 - The owner of the premises, or an employee, should have known about the hazard and should have taken the necessary steps to eliminate it.

 - The hazard caused injury to the victim.

 This is applicable in cases of slip and fall accidents where there is a clear “Slippery When Wet” signboard displayed.
 In such instances, it would be the victim’s carelessness causing the accident.
-However, the sign board would not help the defendant much if the lighting was poor, the board was not readable or there was no other way for the victim to go.
+However, the signboard would not help the defendant much if the lighting was poor, the board was not readable, or there was no other way for the victim to go.

 In Washington, Alabama, Virginia, and Maryland, the law of contributory negligence is followed.
-The victim cannot recover anything even if he is proved 1% at fault or careless in the slip and fall accident.
+The victim cannot recover anything even if he is proven 1% at fault or careless in the slip and fall accident.

 After a Slip and Fall: What to Do and What Not to Do

 Those initial moments after a slip and fall accident would be critical.
-Here are some do’s and don’ts that would determine the fate of a slip and fall lawsuit.
+Here are some do’s and don’ts that would determine the fate of a slip-and-fall lawsuit.